philnichol/philnichol/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-philnichol-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/phil-nichol-0aa14a55/)](https://www.linkedin.com/in/phil-nichol-0aa14a55/)

-I'm a London-based Senior Cloud Platform Engineer at ComparetheMarket.com, working mostly with AWS, kubernetes, terraform, helm and golang.
+I'm an Australia-based engineer, working mostly with AWS, docker, kubernetes, terraform, helm and golang.

 <!--
 **philnichol/philnichol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.